nespinoza/compare_bibs/README.md

 1. Convert `bib` files to a list of strings.
 2. Compare the strings by converting those lists to `sets`.

 Then it prints out what elements are in one but not in the other.
+To use, simply run by doing `python compare.py`.

+## Dependencies

+The only dependency is the `bibtexparser` library.
+This can be easily installed via `pip install bibtexparser`.

 ## Acknowledgments

-Some parts of this project (e.g., coding assistance and text polishing) were developed with the help of [ChatGPT (OpenAI)](https://openai.com/).
+Some parts of this project (e.g., coding assistance) were developed with the help of [ChatGPT (OpenAI)](https://openai.com/).